 Use your time wisely

-This is not only about the exam, what you do in all units of Maths Methods is important in setting yourself up for success for the end of year exam.
-Consistently updating your reference book and doing practice questions will help you come your final exam, rereading your notes won’t help nearly as much.
+This is not only about the exam, what you do in all units of Maths Methods is important in setting yourself up for success for the end-of-year exam.
+Consistently updating your reference book and doing practice questions will help you come to your final exam, but rereading your notes won’t help nearly as much.

 Then there is your reading time in the exam, make sure you read every single question and get a feel for what they are asking.
 Know which questions will take you a lot of time or are harder and plan your time accordingly.
 Smashing out the quicker and easier questions is a good way to guarantee some marks on the exam.
 There is no point staring at a question for the first 20 minutes of your exam when another question might be something you are comfortable answering, take a deep breath, stay calm and move on to a question you are confident with (you can always come back later).

 Most importantly take a breath and don’t panic (which might be easier said than done) because while Methods may seem like a giant monster, you have the tools and skill to over come it 🚀💪.